 You also can choose additional options like auto-optimization and auto-restart by tapping the three dots at the top right corner,

 For gamers, OneUI has a dedicated Game Tools feature to provide different quick shortcuts to apps like messages, notepad, YouTube, Samsung Internet, etc. and features including screen recording, call blocking, etc. during the gaming session.

 The device also packs a 4000mAh battery with 15W fast charging support.
-We didn’t get a chance to test the phone’s battery properly to give our proper review but during an hour of using resource-intensive mobile games, Galaxy A50 consumed 14% of charge and in 30 minutes of light usage which included web surfing, listening to songs, using social media, watching YouTube videos, etc.the phone’s battery fell by 5%.
+We didn’t get a chance to test the phone’s battery properly to give our proper review, but during an hour of using resource-intensive mobile games, Galaxy A50 consumed 14% of charge.
+In 30 minutes of light usage, which included web surfing, listening to songs, using social media, watching YouTube videos, etc.the phone’s battery fell by 5%.